 *Denotes private school

-Believe it or not, Baltimore has had its fair share of famous residents over the years — spanning all areas from politics to poets.
-As mentioned, Edgar Allen Poe was one local celebrity, even though he only lived here a short time.
+Baltimore has had its fair share of famous residents over the years — spanning from politicians to poets.
+Makes sense, given that it's one of the oldest cities in the U.S. As mentioned, Edgar Allen Poe was one local celebrity, even though he only lived here a short time.
 Here are a handful of other noteworthy names who have called Baltimore home:

 - Philip Glass, composer

 - John Waters, eclectic filmmaker